vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 ## Superposition - Memorization in Neural Networks

 A set of ReLU neurons can memorize more vectors than their count, which is called [superposition (Antropic)](https://transformer-circuits.pub/2022/toy_model/index.html).
-We observe superposition when a ReLU network **can embed and recover more vectors than its dimension** (neurons).
+ReLU network **can embed and recover more vectors than its dimension** (neurons), thanks to superposition.
 ReLU network memory is greater than sum of its neurons or hidden dimension.
 A similar effect was observed in [Transformers (Hopfield Networks is All You Need)](https://ml-jku.github.io/hopfield-layers/).
 During stored vector reconstruction, hidden activations form vectors with maximally different directions (polytopes) from when it reconstructs other stored vectors.